Check out the new stuff! PodcastsBlogVideosand the Readers Group

 When we look at the social history of the time, we see three major trends: first, a theological argument over immortality, secondly, the Catholic question and finally a fascination with China.

-In Hogarth's etching (above) we see the Master of the Lodge at the Rummer and Grapes (later called the Horn) leaving a meeting.
-In 1724 the members of this Lodge included several members of the Royal Society, the Grand Master Lord Paisley, as well as several other Lords, Earls and Barons, together with the future king of Germany.
+In Hogarth's etching (above) we see the Master of the Lodge at the Rummer and Grapes leaving a meeting (later held at the Horn).
+In 1724 the members of the Horn Lodge included several members of the Royal Society, the Grand Master Lord Paisley, as well as several other Lords, Earls and Barons, together with the future king of Germany.
 This was not a stonemasons' Lodge.
 So why did such an elite membership meet in a room above a pub?

 In another etching of the day, we can see the friction between Protestants in England and Scotland, and the Catholics of Europe.
 For nearly 200 years, England had

 been a Protestant country rules by Catholic kings, and surrounded by other Catholic nations; France, Spain, Ireland and Scotland.
 This may be the reason that the Tyler carries a sword, to keep

 off Jacobite spies or those of the Inquisition.